Sebasssssss/BackgroundRemoval/README.md

 To run the project, follow these steps:

 1. Clone the repository
-2. Install dependencies with `npm install`
+2. Install dependencies with `pnpm install`
-3. Start the development server with `npm run dev`
+3. Start the development server with `pnpm run dev`

 Note: This project does not use an .env file for the API and cloud name, so make sure to replace the placeholders in the `StepUpload.svelte` file with your own API key and cloud name.